David-WZhao/CausalARG/README.md

 ![image](https://github.com/David-WZhao/CausalARG/assets/31216817/09e746b2-35fa-4dcc-9555-dab12607722a)

 4. After uploading the "model.pth", execute all code blocks in Colab file to derive prediction results

 ### The time of training

-The training time on a server with an RTX 3090 24GB GPU is approximately
+It will take xxx minutes for training our model on a Linux server with a GPU 3090 (24GB), a CPU Intel(R) Core(TM) i9-10980XE CPU @ 3.00GHz and 64 GB RAM.

 # Introduction of Baselines
 To comprehensively evaluate the effectiveness of the proposed method, the following three representative methods are selected as baselines for performance comparison: